DWORDLARK/TACO_GTA_SA/Readme.txt

 	And maybe for Admin work in server (inside visual range for camera movement)

 	Program can be started anywhere and it will detect GTAsa/sa:mp presence.

+   	Functionality is based on memory read / write.

 ----------------------------------------------------------------------------------------
  Controls: